marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 What do you expect?
 Will we loose again?

+.. admonition:: Hint

-**A hint:**  One way to decide which game to play is by using the number of the game and determining the rest resulting from a division by 4.
-This is done in Python by means of the modulo operator  %
- .
-See also the following example:
+  One way to decide which game to play is by using the number of the game and determining the rest resulting from a division by 4.
+This is done in Python by means of the modulo operator :code:`%`.
+See also the following
+  example:

 .. sagecellserver::